top of page

 & Natural Resource Management

 Climate adaptation has become an important focal point for local decision-makers in communities around the world.
-However, Strategies and policies aimed at increasing resilience have the potential to exacerbate existing social-inequities if they are not designed to yield equitable distributions of costs and benefits.
-In a project funded and facilitated by The Nature Conservancy, we are conducting an equity analysis of sea-level rise adaptation strategies in coastal and riverine communities in New York State.
+However, strategies and policies aimed at increasing resilience have the potential to exacerbate existing social-inequities if they are not designed to yield equitable distributions of costs and benefits.
+Through work funded by NOAA and The Nature Conservancy, we are studying climate adaptation through an equity and justice lens with broad implications for more just approaches to managing a changing climate.

 fists.png